aces/DICAT/README.md

 ## How to use the ID Key of DicAT

 The ID Key feature of DicAT allows storage of the key between identifiable candidates's information (*Real Name* and *Date of Birth*) and its study’s identifier.
-This information will be stored ==in an XML file locally== on the workstation.
+This information will be stored locally on the workstation within an XML file (candidate.xml) in DicAT's directory.
 See the following figure for detailed information on how to use this feature.

 ![ID Key](images/ID_Mapper.png)